vacp2p/vac.dev/_posts/2021-10-25-waku-v1-vs-waku-v2.md

 ## Conclusions

-- Waku v2 scales significantly better than Waku v1 in terms of average bandwidth usage, especially for densely connected networks.
+- **Waku v2 scales significantly better than Waku v1 in terms of average bandwidth usage**, especially for densely connected networks.
 - E.g. for a network consisting of **150** or more densely connected nodes, Waku v2 provides more than **10x** better average bandwidth usage rates than Waku v1.